 Besides the size and weight capacity, there isn’t much different between the SLR-Zoom and Gorillamobile tested earlier this week.
 Both use identical – albeit differently sized – ball hinges as tripod legs, which are excellent for standing up straight as well as strapping onto various surfaces.
-The SLR-Zoom also has a screw-on ballhead connector, which has the actual screw for the camera (which includes a built-in level) and allows for an even wider range of motion for the camera itself.
-It can sit at a full 90° angle using a small slit in the ballhead.
+The SLR-Zoom also has a screw-on ballhead connector, which has the actual 3/8 inch screw for the camera (which includes a built-in level) and allows for an even wider range of motion for the camera itself.
+The ball head is designed for zoom lenses weighing up to 3Kg and it can sit at a full 90° angle using a small slit in the ballhead.
 Otherwise, the two products are nearly identical.

 However, anyone interested in a Joby tripod should know what sort of weights they deal with before buying.
 Using one of my larger lenses, a Sigma 30mm 1.4 (short but heavy) the SLR-Zoom would bend under the weight when held at an angle.
 The SLR model supports up to 800 grams, the SLR-Zoom 3Kg, and the Focus (for professional grade cameras and camcorders), 5Kg.
 Most DSLRs will work fine with the SLR-Zoom, but if you plan on using larger lenses, it would be safer to get the Focus, even for double the price of the Zoom.
 Using my D7000 with no attachments except for various lenses (prime and zoom lenses, but no long-distance primes), the SLR-Zoom could hold my equipment in the field without concern.
 Had I tacked on a battery pack, larger lens and a flash apparatus, that may not hold true, but it’s important to check the weight and compare it to what the tripod can handle.